-- prohibition to participate in any meeting or make any decision concerning a particular disclosed interest; - resignation of a certain position; - divestiture; - specific monitoring by the supervised entity; - specific reporting to the competent authority on the particular situation; - cooling-off period for the appointee; - · obligatory publication by the supervised entity of the conflict of interest; - any application of the "at arm's length" principle; - specific approvals by the whole management body to continue a certain situation;

-any arrangement regarding the diversity of the composition of the management body or avoidance of dominant decision-making (based on company law provisions, the supervised entity's corporate charter, etc.), for example a representation of minority shareholders or having a sufficient number of independent members on the management body to act as a counterbalance.
+- prohibition to participate in any meeting or make any decision concerning a particular disclosed interest; - resignation of a certain position; - divestiture; - specific monitoring by the supervised entity; - specific reporting to the competent authority on the particular situation; - cooling-off period for the appointee; - obligatory publication by the supervised entity of the conflict of interest; - any application of the "at arm's length" principle; - specific approvals by the whole management body to continue a certain situation; - any arrangement regarding the diversity of the composition of the management body or avoidance of dominant decision-making (based on company law provisions, the supervised entity's corporate charter, etc.), for example a representation of minority shareholders or having a sufficient number of independent members on the management body to act as a counterbalance.

-An ancillary provision may be targeted to the supervised entity's conflicts of interest policy, namely to pursue the supervised entity's interests or to better monitor internally potential conflicts of interest; or to create specific committees within the management body to assist the supervisory function of the management body in situations where there is a potential conflict of interest.
+An ancillary provision may be targeted to the supervised entity's conflicts of interest policy, namely when this document needs to be strengthened, to adequately pursue the supervised entity's interests, or when its compliance needs to be better monitored by the supervised entity or competent bodies.